yhson135/MPP-project/README.md

 main_PCQM4.py
 --train_subset: Whether to use only a fraction of train data
 --gnn: select the gnn type
+If you run main_PCQM4.py, there will be a preprocessing stage.
+After you run the code, you will find dataset/pcqm4m-v2 folder.
+Please save this folder.
+If there is a dataset/pcqm4m-v2 folder, the preprocessing stage will be skipped.
 ### Finetuning dataset
 main_bbbp.py